lgariv/Selenium/README.md

 Selenium is based on code from several open-source tweaks, including Dune, QuietDown, with the actual notification snoozing being managed by Axon library combined with PCSimpleTimer.

-Soon enough, Selenium will be open-sourced as well.
+Selenium is open-sourced as well.

 <span style="Color:#AE829B"> **Features** </span>